 - rE = Cost of levered equity

 - rD = Cost of debt

 - D/E = Debt-to-equity ratio

 The second proposition of the M&M Theorem states that the company’s cost of equity is directly proportional to the company’s leverage level.
-The increase in leverage level induces higher default probability to a company.
-Therefore, investors tend to demand a higher cost of equity (return) to be compensated for additional risk.
+An increase in leverage level induces higher default probability to a company.
+Therefore, investors tend to demand a higher cost of equity (return) to be compensated for the additional risk.

 M&M Theorem in the Real World

 Conversely, the second version of the M&M Theorem was developed to better suit real-world conditions.
 The assumptions of the newer version imply that companies pay taxes; there are transaction, bankruptcy, and agency costs; and information is not symmetrical.

 Proposition 1 (M&M II):